CVE-2025-12360: CWE-285 Improper Authorization in codesolz Better Find and Replace – AI-Powered Suggestions

 Technical Analysis

 The vulnerability identified as CVE-2025-12360 affects the WordPress plugin 'Better Find and Replace – AI-Powered Suggestions' developed by codesolz.
-It stems from improper authorization (CWE-285) due to the absence of a capability check in the rtafar_ajax() function, which handles AJAX requests related to the plugin's AI-powered features.
-This flaw allows any authenticated user, even those with minimal privileges such as Subscribers, to invoke the plugin's AJAX endpoint and trigger calls to the OpenAI API using the site owner's API key.
-Because the plugin does not verify whether the user has sufficient permissions to perform this action, attackers can cause excessive API usage, leading to quota depletion and potential financial costs for the site owner.
-The vulnerability affects all plugin versions up to 1.7.7, with no patches currently available.
-The CVSS v3.1 base score is 4.3 (medium severity), reflecting that the attack vector is network-based, requires low privileges, no user interaction, and impacts integrity but not confidentiality or availability.
-There are no known exploits in the wild, but the risk lies primarily in unauthorized consumption of API resources and associated costs.
-The flaw does not allow data leakage or site compromise but can be leveraged for resource abuse.
-Since the plugin is integrated into WordPress sites, the attack surface includes any site with this plugin installed and active.
-The vulnerability highlights the importance of enforcing proper authorization checks on API endpoints, especially when external services with cost implications are involved.
+This plugin integrates AI-powered suggestions by leveraging the OpenAI API.
+The security issue stems from improper authorization (CWE-285) due to the absence of a capability check in the rtafar_ajax() function, which handles AJAX requests.
+As a result, any authenticated user, even those with minimal privileges such as Subscribers, can invoke this function to trigger calls to the OpenAI API using the site owner's API key.
+This unauthorized usage can lead to excessive consumption of the API quota, potentially incurring unexpected costs for the website owner.
+The vulnerability affects all versions up to and including 1.7.7.
+The CVSS v3.1 base score is 4.3 (medium), reflecting that the attack vector is network-based, requires low privileges, no user interaction, and impacts integrity by enabling misuse of API resources.
+There is no direct impact on confidentiality or availability.
+No patches are currently linked, and no known exploits have been observed in the wild.
+The vulnerability highlights the importance of enforcing proper capability checks on sensitive API-invoking functions within WordPress plugins, especially those integrating third-party services with cost implications.

 Potential Impact